Skip to main content

 How can I encourage my customers to use lower-cost payment methods?

-First, you can use your effective rate to compare what you’re paying your current merchant services provider or payment processor to other payment processors to see if you are getting a good deal.
-That said, rates can vary by business type, percent of online transactions, and other factors.
+First, you can use your effective rate to compare what you’re paying your current merchant services provider or payment processor to other payment processors to see if you’re getting a good deal.
+That said, rates can vary by business type, the percentage of online transactions, and other factors.

 Does negotiating payment processing fees result in lower fees?